PbVrCt/dotfiles/README.md

 # Upgrading/downgrading an specific package or pinning it to an specific version

-Strictly as a software consumer, I avoid doing that.
+I avoid doing that.
 If a program doesn't work on my nixpkgs version, I pass on it until it does.
+(When authoring and releasing software I might consider using flakes for that, but not as a consumer)

 [How to do it anyways](https://nixos-and-flakes.thiscute.world/nixos-with-flakes/downgrade-or-upgrade-packages)

 # Secrets

 I use `sops-nix` with secrets that I am comfortable exposing to anyone having access to my machine.
-`sops-nix` lets me access the secrets from my nixos config.
+`sops-nix` enables referencing the secrets from the nixos config.
 The file containing the secrets is encrypted, so it can be commited with the rest of the configuration.

 - To edit/add a secret to the secrets file: